fast-reflexes/better-react-mathjax/README.md

 these are used in this project so after building production code and tree-shaking, these dependencies will not affect the size of the final bundle.
 If you would prefer a separate `@types` package for this project, please make a suggestion about this in an issue on the project Github page.
 Note also that issues with the MathJax 2 types can be addressed and updated within this project whereas the types from `mathjax-full` are used unaltered.
+You can import the configurations and types of the MathJax objects from versions 2 and 3 as `MathJax2Config`, `MathJax2Object`, `MathJax3Config` and `MathJax3Object`.

 The MathJax types are not always helpful and the user should pay attention even if the compiler does not complain.
 First of all, several of the types from `mathjax-full` contain catch-all properties of the form